-The phase current applied to each phase of the stepper motor during the actual valve movement can be set in the range 0 - 325 mA.
+The current applied to each phase of the stepper motor during actual valve movement.
+This value is limited to 7 bits and a range of 0 - 1000 mA given in 10ma steps.
+Verify the range against the stepper valve controller in the actual design.